airbnb/streamalert/terraform/modules/tf_stream_alert_app_iam/README.md

   </tr>
   <tr>
     <td>destination_function_name</td>
-    <td>The name of the Lambda function where App logs should be sent, typically the Rule Processor function</td>
+    <td>The name of the Lambda function where App logs should be sent, typically the Classifier function</td>
     <td>None</td>
     <td>True</td>
   </tr>